Bilateral hydrogenation induced high-Chern-number quantum anomalous Hall state in monolayer Cr$_2$Ge$_2$Te$_6$

-\paragraph{Acknowledgments\textemdash} This work is supported by National Key R\&D Program of China (Grant No. 2022YFA1405100), Chinese Academy of Sciences Project for Young Scientists in Basic Research (Grant No. YSBR-030), and Basic Research Program of the Chinese Academy of Sciences Based on Major Scientific Infrastructures (Grant No. JZHKYPT- 2021-08).
+This work is supported by National Key R\&D Program of China (Grant No. 2022YFA1405100), Chinese Academy of Sciences Project for Young Scientists in Basic Research (Grant No. YSBR-030), and Basic Research Program of the Chinese Academy of Sciences Based on Major Scientific Infrastructures (Grant No. JZHKYPT- 2021-08).
 GS was supported in part by the Innovation Program for Quantum Science and Technology under Grant No. 2024ZD0300500, NSFC Nos.
 12534009, 12447101 and the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB1270000) and Computing Power Support from the Supercomputing Platform of the University of Chinese Academy of Sciences.